sopra-fs24-group07/sopra-fs24-group-07-server/README.md

 ## Launch and Development

-Note: More details can be found in the documentation on confluence (Wiki -> Backend).
+**Note**: More details can be found in the documentation on Confluence (Wiki -> Backend).
+If you start contributing, you will get invited to the Confluence project.

 ### 1. Clone Project